opensearch-project/documentation-website/_data-prepper/expression-syntax.md

 - Null _(Supports null check to see if a Json Pointer is present or not)_

 ## Expression string
 The String that will be parsed for evaluation.
 Expression String is the highest level of a Data Prepper Expression.
-Only supports one
-Expression String resulting in a return value.
+Only supports one expression string resulting in a return value.
 Note, an _Expression String_ is not the same as an _Expression_.

 ## Statement
-The highest level component of the Expression String.
+The highest level component of the expression string.

 ## Expression
 A generic component that contains a _Primary_ or an _Operator_.
 Expressions may contain expressions.
 An expressions imminent children can contains 0-1 _Operators_.

 ## Primary